Phuket Water Sports and Activities

 If you’ve ever strolled along Nai Yang Beach between the months of May and October, chances are that you’ve seen people some distance out at sea flying through the air performing all sorts of acrobatic and hair-raising stunts on kitesurfing boards.
 The same applies for Chalong Bay from November to April.
 These are the folks from Kite School Phuket – the place to go to if you’re keen on learning this energetic and exhilarating sport.

-Kitesurfing combines aspects of wakeboarding, windsurfing, paragliding and even gymnastics into one extreme sport but it doesn’t come natural; you’re going to have to learn how to do this and basic skills include kite launching, flying, landing, usage of the bar, lines and safety devices.
-Read More...
+Kitesurfing combines aspects of wakeboarding, windsurfing, paragliding and even gymnastics into one extreme sport but it doesn’t come natural; you’re going to have to learn how to do this and basic skills include kite launching, Read More...

 - Opening Hours: 09:00 – 18:00 (flexible hours for classes)